Our Mission, Vision, Values & Goals (Adopted November, 2024)

 • Fairies & Forts is a family event to kick-off the start of summer and features hiking, art activities, live music and refreshments.

-• Tours and activities for adults and families.
+• Programs and activities for adults and families.

 • A master plan for the physical development of MLAP was completed in 2012.
 The Art Access for All Campaign raised nearly $380,000 by June 2016 to implement the master plan.
 The following capital improvements have since been made with the support of many generous donors: